 NOTE: The Rhythm Editor in TraceViewer can also be used to select the entire record and delete AFib or VT.

 Precaution Delete Findings.
-Deleted AFib or VT findings can only be restored by re-processing the raw data from the Sensor's Electronics Module, Befer to Section 6 Electronics Module.
-Refer to Section 6.
+Deleted AFib or VT findings can only be restored by re-processing the raw data from the Sensor's Electronics Module.
+Refer to Section 6. ------------ ---

 7.3.2 Record Status and Confirmation